opuen001/Universal-TV-Remote/README.md

 # universal-TV-Remote

 # Codes
-This contains codes for the following TVs, and appears at the following indices in the array:
+This contains codes for the following TVs, and appears at the following indices in the array: <br>
 0. Vizio
 1. AOC
 # License